WhitewaterFoundry/Fedora-Remix-for-WSL/README.md

 PLEASE NOTE: THIS IS A WORK IN PROGRESS and this readme needs updating.
 Also, create-targz.sh was written and run under a full Fedora system.
-Cannot confirm this runs/doesn't break things in other situations yet (though maybe not given the /dev bind-mount situation) e.g. within Fedora WSL install.
+Cannot confirm this runs/doesn't break things in other situations yet (especially given the /dev bind-mount situation) e.g. within Fedora WSL install.

 # WLinux Enterprise Edition